Markov traces on degenerate cyclotomic Hecke algebras: Introduction

 which are called the \emph{weights} of $\tau$.
-It would be interesting to give the explicit formulas for the weights of (non-)normalized Markov traces, which enables us to give an alternative proof of the combinatorial formulas for the Schur elements of $H_n(\bu)$ (see \cite[Theorem~5.5]{Z2} or \cite[Theorems~3.4 and 4.2]{Z1}. \end{remark}
+It would be interesting to find the explicit formulas for the weights of (non-)normalized Markov traces, which would enable us to give an alternative proof of the combinatorial formulas for the Schur elements of $H_n(\boldsymbol{u})$ (see \cite[Theorem~5.5]{Z2} or \cite[Theorems~3.4 and 4.2]{Z1}.
+It is natural to expect that the two approaches in \cite{Orellana-Ram,Rui} may be adapted to compute the weights, unfortunately I can not do this. \end{remark}

 This paper is organized as follows.
-Section~\ref{Sec:Inductive-basis} aims to describe an inductive basis for $H_{n+1}(\bu)$ via its standard basis.
-In Section~\ref{Sec:Markov-traces}, we construct the normalized Markov traces on $H_{\infty}(\bu)$ via its inductive basis, prove Theorem~\ref{Them:Markov} and consider the specialization of the normalized Markov traces.
-In Section~\ref{Sec:BK-trace}, we first construct the non-normalized Markov traces via the standard basis of $H_n(\bu)$ and prove Theorems~\ref{Them:Markov-BK} and Corollary~\ref{Cor:BK-specialization}.
+Section~\ref{Sec:Inductive-basis} provides an inductive basis for the degenerate cyclotomic Hecke algebra via its standard basis.
+In Section~\ref{Sec:Markov-traces}, we construct the normalized Markov traces on the degenerate cyclotomic Hecke algebra via its inductive basis and prove Theorem~\ref{Them:Markov}.
+Section~\ref{Sec:BK-trace} aims to construct the non-normalized Markov traces on the degenerate cyclotomic Hecke algebra via its standard basis and prove Theorem~\ref{Them:Markov-BK}.
+The specializations of the (non-)normalized Markov traces are investigated in the last section.